fingerprintjs/fingerprintjs/contributing.md

 yarn check:ssr
 ```

-### How to make an entropy source
+### How to add an entropy source

-Entropy source is a function that gets a piece of data about the browser a.k.a. a fingerprint component.
+An entropy source is a function that gets a piece of data about the browser.
+The value returned by an entropy source is used to produce the visitor identifier and called an entropy component.
 Entropy sources are located in the [src/sources](src/sources) directory.
-Entropy component must be a simple JS value that can be JSON-encoded.
+Entropy components must be simple JS values that can be JSON-encoded.

 Entropy source must meet the following requirements:
 - It is stable, that is always or almost always produces the same value in each browser, including incognito, guest and desktop modes;